janwilmake/universal-mcp-oauth/mcp-completions/README.md

 ## 1) Add this to LMPIFY:

-- Deploy as package `mcpidp-completions`
+- ✅ Deploy as package `mcp-completions`
 - Test and confirm that usage event works properly
 - For anthropic, use https://docs.claude.com/en/api/openai-sdk
 - Make URL longer when tools are defined (32 random characters, yet, still public!)